scottpetrovic/krita-org-hugo/content/en/posts/2019/interview-with-haris-mujkic.md

 ### Whose work inspires you most -- who are your role models as an artist?

 [Richard Schmid](https://www.richardschmid.com/)'s work is the most important influence in my art.
 Usually, artists have a dominant quality that talks the loudest when we see their work.
 With Schmid though, everything is there.
-From his expressive brushwork, eye-catching “lost and found” edges and color harmony to incredible lighting and storytelling it just “clicks” with me.
+From his expressive brushwork, eye-catching "lost and found" edges and color harmony to incredible lighting and storytelling it just "clicks" with me.
 Sometimes, when I have a painting problem of any kind (color, composition or simply direction) I just open my Schmid reference folder and see how he solved it.

 Other traditional artists close to Schmid in influence are [John Sargent](https://www.johnsingersargent.org/), [Anders Zorn](https://www.anderszorn.org/), [Edgar Payne](https://edgarpaynefineart.com/), [Isaac Levitan](http://isaak-levitan.ru/good.php), [Shoji Kawamori](https://www.animenewsnetwork.com/encyclopedia/people.php?id=31), [Ryo Hirata](https://www.goodreads.com/author/show/8127939.Ryo_Hirata), [Clyde Aspevig](https://www.clydeaspevig.com/), [Mark Boedges](https://www.markboedges.com/), [Jeremy Lipking](https://lipking.com/), [Kazuo Oga](https://gurneyjourney.blogspot.com/2011/02/kazuo-oga.html), [Makoto Kobayashi](https://en.wikipedia.org/wiki/Makoto_Kobayashi_(artist)), [John Harris](http://www.alisoneldred.com/divisionJohnHarris-Illustration-1.html)…